ditpowuh/noisescape/README.md

 #### Using Source Code
 1. Ensure you have Node.JS and .NET installed, as well as a virtual cable (such as [VB-CABLE](https://vb-audio.com/Cable/)).
 2. Install client dependencies via `npm install`.
 3. Run the application by `dotnet run` (.NET dependencies will be restored automatically - if not, use `dotnet restore`).
+4. Select input device and output device, and then turn on microphone passthrough with the button in the middle.

 #### Using Releases
 1. Ensure you have a virtual cable installed (such as [VB-CABLE](https://vb-audio.com/Cable/)).
 2. Download the application from `Releases`.
-3. Extract the contents (if applicable - e.g. the portable version)
+3. Extract the contents if applicable (e.g. the portable version).
-4. Run the executable file
+4. Run the executable file.
+5. Select input device and output device, and then turn on microphone passthrough with the button in the middle.

 ### Build
 In `client`: